OMERS: Organization

-OMERS is governed by the Ontario Municipal Employee's Retirement Act, 2006, an Ontario law which superseded the older Ontario Municipal Employees Retirement System Act.
+OMERS is governed by the Ontario Municipal Employee's Retirement System Act, 2006, an Ontario law which superseded the older Ontario Municipal Employees Retirement System Act.
+Members contribute 9% of their salary below the Year's Maximum Pensionable Earnings (YMPE), and 14.6% on income over YMPE.

 Under the 2006 law, OMERS is composed of two statutory corporations.
 In 2019, OMERS ventures launched a $315M European Venture fund, a fully owned subsidiary of OMERS Ventures led by Managing Partner Harry Briggs.

 OMERS is a partner of the World Economic Forum.